The Foundation of AA

 Step 3: Made a decision to turn our will and our lives over to the care of God as we understood Him.

-While some entering AA bristle at the mention of God, as they associate it with a Christian background, the end of Step 3 makes it clear that the God referenced can come in many forms, according to what the individual believes.
+While some entering AA bristle at the mention of God, the end of Step 3 makes it clear that God can come in many forms.
 Again, the purpose of this step is the further acknowledgement that alcoholics cannot recover on their own.
-Instead, they have consciously decided to turn their resolve over to whatever or whomever they believe their higher power to be - with this release often comes recovery.

 Step 4: Made a searching and fearless moral inventory of ourselves.